 Are you working with a small business recruiter or headhunter who can provide the recruiting and staffing services your organization needs?
 How can you tell whether you have an excellent recruiting partner for your small business or need a new vendor?

-If you work consistently with a headhunter or recruiting firm, they should become familiar with your people, policies, and practices.
+If you work consistently with a headhunter or a recruiting firm, they should become familiar with your people, policies, and practices.
 As a result, they will develop a profile of the ideal employees for your organization.
-The right small business recruiter will know how to use this familiarity and knowledge to your benefit - they will understand your company culture, and know how to leverage it in the recruiting process.
+The right small business recruiter will know how to use this familiarity and knowledge to your benefit – they will understand your company culture and know how to leverage it in the recruiting process.

 The wrong recruiter, however, will simply take a one-size-fits-all approach that doesn’t evolve along with your ever-changing needs.
 This article will help you identify whether the small business recruiter you’re working with is either good or bad for your staffing and hiring goals.

 In the U.S. alone, there are about 25,000 recruiting and staffing agencies operating around 49,000 offices, according to the American Staffing Association (ASA).
 However, not all recruiting services are equal.
 What qualities or traits should you seek in a high-quality recruiting agency?
 We’ll dive into what to look for below.

 Benefits of Working With a Small Business Recruiter

 Small businesses operate a lot differently than large corporations.
 Employees often wear many hats, and a single person can outsize the company’s culture due to the team’s small size.
 A small business recruiter understands these nuances and can ensure they’re considered in your search.

 Enterprise-level organizations have entire teams dedicated to hiring.
 While it makes things move quickly, it’s also a trade-off for less personal service.
 When you work with a small business recruiter, you get a one-on-one relationship that facilitates a deep understanding of your needs and goals.

 Local market knowledge